DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 Click on the `New issue` button to create a new issue.
 When reporting a bug, please provide as much information as possible (e.g., the OS you are working on, your virtual environment set up, etc.).
 This will help the project maintainers to reproduce the bug exactly.

 To learn more about GitHub issues, please see [this documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-issues/about-issues) .

+### `source`: an R function to directly run code from a file (local or remote)

+The `source` function is a function from the `base` library in R that allows you to directly run code from a file, URL, connection, or expression.
+This is useful when you want to run a single R script from someone's code.
+Since the method supports a URL, you can read the file located remotely on GitHub and run it locally.

 ## Advanced concepts in GitHub
 At the workshop, we learned of some basic GitHub features.
 Primarily, we focussed on the features relevant to the creator and consumer workflows.
 In this section, we will learn about some advanced features in GitHub.
 These features are relevant for you to collaborate and to contribute to open source projects.
 Specifically, we will learn about—